 At some point my therapist replied: “If you don’t want to be angry, get curious.
 Because you can’t be angry and curious at the same time.”

-That was some of the best advice I’ve ever received.
-I was causing a great deal of suffering for myself and other people because there wasn’t room in my hot little head for anything but my own displeasure.
-What a game changer it was when I stirred some curiosity into the mix!
+What great advice that was!
+I was causing a lot of suffering for myself and other people because there wasn’t room in my hot little head for anything but my own unhappiness.
+What a game changer it was when I stirred curiosity into the mix!

-Our whole fraught and fragile world is in desperate need of more curiosity.
-(If you’re at all skeptical about this, just try reading the news for ten minutes.)
-You won’t find an identity group anywhere that has a surplus of curiosity, whether it be a family, tribe, city, country, gender, sex, race, religion, company, profession, labor union, political party, social circle, book club, sports team, or community choir.
+Of course, Get Curious is about more than li’l ol’ me.
+Our fraught and fragile world is in desperate need of more curiosity.
+You won’t find an identity group anywhere with a surplus of curiosity, whether it be a family, country, sex, gender, race, religion, political party, sports team, or community choir.

-As someone who grew up in the Carolinas and Appalachian Ohio and now lives in a large Midwestern city, I am acutely aware of how uninterested people can be about the values, desires and needs of a different region.
-I often wonder how much our lack of curiosity feeds our country’s deep and deepening cultural, political and economic animosities.
-I wonder how much healing might begin if we could all “start wondering what’s behind things.”
+Having grown up in the Carolinas and Appalachian Ohio, it especially breaks my heart to see how disinterested people can be about the dreams, values, and needs of other regions.
+I often wonder how much this lack of curiosity feeds our country’s deep and deepening animosities.
+I wonder how much healing could happen if all of us would “start wondering what’s behind things.”

 Anger can be a beautiful thing.
 Powerful.
 Transformative.

 But sometimes Anger can get the better of us.

 We can get hijacked by Anger, get rigid, get self-righteous.